NearlyTRex/LibRay/README.md

 This project is Free, Libre, and Open Source Software; FLOSS, licensed under the GNU General Public License version 3.
 GPLv3.

+See also COPYING or LICENSE.txt

+Copyright © 2018 - 2019 Nichlas Severinsen

 ## Error!

 Help!
 I get